 Get Around

 By car.
 The main roads are excellent with no potholes.
-The only problem are a few speed bumps and an endless number of police/military checks.
-A 4WD was recommended but now totally unnecessary.
+The only problems are a few speed bumps and an endless number of police/military checks.
+A 4WD was recommended but is now unnecessary.

 Hitchhiking.
 No, don’t use your thumb.
-It is an obscene gesture in Gambia, instead wave if you want a car to stop.
-As anywhere, hitching is quite risky business.
+It is an obscene gesture in Gambia, instead, wave if you want a car to stop.
+As anywhere, hitching is quite a risky business.
 Gambian motorists will expect you to pay for the ride, so have some cash ready.

 By boat.
-The Gambia River is navigable the entire length of the country.
+The Gambia River is navigable for the entire length of the country.

 Guided Tours.
-There are many companies that offer guided tours in Gambia.
+Many companies offer guided tours in Gambia.

 STAY SAFE

 The Bumsters.
 Many of Gambia’s unemployed young men have discovered that engaging, and sometimes hassling, tourists can be as rewarding as a real job.
-Be prepared for personal questions, sob stories, not-asked-for “favours” and self-proclaimed friendship, all with the purpose of winning your favour or opening your wallet.
+Be prepared for personal questions, sob stories, not-asked-for “favours” and self-proclaimed friendship, all to win your favour or open your wallet.

 Scams.
-There are a number of very commonly used scams in the Gambia.
+There are several very commonly used scams in the Gambia.
 If they offer you assistance or directions, it may be understood that they expect some monetary compensation.

 Scams also exist in which marijuana is offered to tourists or they are invited to come smoke in a home, only to find police waiting for a hefty bribe.
 The Gambia is a great holiday destination but just keep your guard up at all times.